 Who are The Blustering Gales from the South-West?

-the Devil's Foot, whose Cornish coastal setting in South-West England bears a resemblance to the South Bay area of Los Angeles County, where the Blustering Gales originated.
+Officially recognized as a Scion Society of the Baker Street Irregulars in January, 1978, they took their name from a passage in The Adventure of the Devil's Foot, whose Cornish coastal setting in South-West England bears a resemblance to the South Bay area of Los Angeles County, where the Blustering Gales originated.

-between informal and structured, alternating casual get-togethers at a member's home with teas, theatre parties, picnics and an annual banquet, often featuring a mystery writer guest.
+Among the local scions, the Gales occupy a point midway between informal and structured, alternating casual get-togethers at a member's home with teas, theatre parties, picnics and an annual banquet, often featuring a mystery writer guest.

-In recent years, the Gales have celebrated the anniversary of the Devil's Foot in late March by hosting an all-day conference featuring panels, presentations and entertainment covering many aspects of Sherlockiana.
+Holmes In recent years, the Gales have celebrated the anniversary of the Devil's Foot in late March by hosting an all-day conference featuring panels, presentations and entertainment covering many aspects of Sherlockiana.

-Phillimore Society, our long-established science fiction/fantasy branch (not to be confused with the official scion of professional magicians of that name); and The Lyceum Loungers, for devotees of mystery theatre.
+The Gales have two unofficial sub-scions: The James Phillimore Society, our long-established science fiction/fantasy branch (not to be confused with the official scion of professional magicians of that name); and The Lyceum Loungers, for devotees of mystery theatre.

 The Blustering Gales publish The Zippy Zephyr, a monthly bulletin announcing their upcoming events.
 Their literary journal, The Poldhu Bay Breeze, includes news, pastiches, essays and other Sherlockian literature.